JFan1997/TeLEX-Python3/README.md

-# TeLEX
+# TeLEX-Python3

+This is the Python3 version of TeLEX that all source code are updated to Python 3.12.
+The original project is [TeLEX project](https://github.com/susmitjha/TeLEX.git) source code to Python3 version

 Temporal Logic Extractor

 ==========================
 Installation Instructions
 ==========================

-1. Conda (Recommended)
+1. Conda (Recommended and Updated for Python 3.12)

-2. Virtualbox

-3. Plain old simple method

 -----------------------------------------
 1. Conda